zuckung/endless-sky-plugins/README.md

 <br>

-The new government "Gegno Pirates" inhabit the new System "Zaron"(between Huud, Vesvii and Cotpoxi).
+The new government "Gegno Pirates" (hidden till vanilla gegno story is done) inhabit the new System "Zaron"(between Huud, Vesvii and Cotpoxi).
 The surrounding systems, up to 3 jumps away, have new pirate fleets.<br>

 Killing pirates and assisting Gegno/Scin/Vi gives reputation now.
 The needed reputation to land on the Gegno planets got changed to higher values.
 Killing like 80 Gegno pirates should allow you to land on all Gegno planets and use their shipyards and outfitters.<br>